 Without a few rules, life would be chaotic.
-The same can be said for the advertising industry.
+The advertising industry is just the same.
 Its various self-regulatory bodies have been working tirelessly throughout history to protect consumers, promote competition and avoid government intervention.
-We can be thankful for these actions, but many times consumers are unaware of how they’re being protected.
+We can be thankful for these actions, but many times consumers are unaware of the protections out there.
 This is a little thank you note to advertising.

 The 1930s gave rise to “the notion of the consumer as a vital component of economic policy, alongside capital and labor” (Ad Age, 2003).
-Groups such as Consumers’ Research, the Consumers’ Council of the Department of Agriculture, and The Consumers’ Guide, published product reviews, gave advice on making wise and informed purchases, and made sure the public was given access to full and correct information on prices and product quality.
+Consumer research groups published product reviews and gave the public access to full price and product quality information.
 Thirty years later during the next consumer movement, art played a big part in making changes.
 Rachel Carson’s “Silent Spring” (1962) was released and is often credited with beginning the environmental movement in the United States, and Ralph Nader’s “Unsafe at Any Speed” expose targeted General Motors Corp.’s Corvair, a vehicle that many considered a serious road hazard.
 Nader also created consumer advocacy groups on college campuses that investigated everything from baby food to insecticides, unfair insurance rates to natural gas pipeline safety.

 One advertising attorney Terri Seligman says the NAD is successful partly because, “It’s in everyone’s interest that advertisers don’t lie.”
 More than 90% of advertisers comply with NAD decisions, usually to avoid government action.
 Some rules established by NAD precedent include the following.

 Think Gorilla Glue is the “toughest glue on earth?”
 Think again.
 Some elements of puffery are approved by the NAD, but other claims such as this one may allude to the ability to be substantiated when they couldn’t possibly be.
-The NAD is also cracking down on “clean” products based on their ingredients, for example Tom’s of Maine mouthwash, Clorox Green Works Natural Cleaning Wipes, and Whole Foods Seventh Generation.
+The NAD is also cracking down on “clean” products based on their ingredients.
+Tom’s of Maine mouthwash, Clorox Green Works Natural Cleaning Wipes, and Whole Foods Seventh Generation are just a few.
 And don’t even think about hiding an ad behind the guise of an instructional video.
-Dyson almost got away with it on YouTube, but NAD was there again to say that even these comparative demonstrations count as commercial speech.
-Even names of products must contain claims that can be substantiated, unlike Bayer’s One-a-Day All-Day Energy.
+Dyson almost got away with it on YouTube, but NAD labeled comparative demonstrations as commercial speech.
+Even names of products must contain substantiate-able claims, unlike Bayer’s One-a-Day All-Day Energy.

-Apple tried to get away with saying that their products were greener than Dell’s, but when you consider the harmful effects of manufacturing, chemicals, and solvents, it’s hard to make a good case for it.
+Apple tried to get away with saying that their products were greener than Dell’s.
+However, when you consider the harmful effects of manufacturing, chemicals, and solvents, it’s hard to make a good case for it.
 The NAD has even gone so far as to scrutinize the use of cartoons.
-They decided that the animated demonstration of a Charmin Bear using toilet paper “overstated the extent of the product superiority,” so now Charmin has to show a “few specs of cartoon toilet paper on their rears” in order to convey product accuracy.
-You can decide whether all of these regulations were very valuable or not, but you can’t say that the NAD isn’t trying.
+They decided that the animated demonstration of a Charmin Bear using toilet paper “overstated the extent of the product superiority”.
+Now, Charmin has to show a “few specs of cartoon toilet paper on their rears” in order to convey product accuracy.
+You can decide if these regulations are valuable, but you can’t say that the NAD isn’t trying.

-When you look at the scrutiny, public criticism, threats of government regulation and budgetary limits, you almost feel bad for advertising’s self-regulating bodies.
+When you look at the challenges face by the industry, you almost feel bad for advertising’s self-regulating bodies.
 Given the circumstances, advertising has done pretty well for itself.
 Self-regulation started off rough, but over the years we have progressed and will continue to do so.
-Based on the readings and further research, I conclude that a spirit of honesty, friendly competition and value of consumers are part of the solution to maintaining a healthy, regulated advertising industry, and despite its many failures, advertising’s self-regulatory bodies have made some valuable contributions to protecting consumers from harm.
+A spirit of honesty, friendly competition and value of consumers are part of the solution.
+Despite its many failures, advertising’s self-regulatory bodies have made some valuable contributions to protecting consumers from harm.